abogdanov59-sketch/-ifc/README.md

 ## Development notes

-- The native converter currently writes a placeholder GLB structure.
-Replace the implementation in `native/src/IfcToGltfConverter.cpp` with logic that leverages IfcOpenShell's geometry API and tinygltf for production use.
+- The native converter now uses IfcOpenShell's glTF serializer to emit binary glTF (GLB) assets.
+The implementation is designed to work across multiple IfcOpenShell versions by probing available APIs at compile time.
-- Update `native/CMakeLists.txt` to locate and link against IfcOpenShell and OCCT libraries when integrating the full toolchain.
+- `native/CMakeLists.txt` resolves IfcOpenShell and OpenCascade libraries automatically.
+Override `IFCOPENSHELL_ROOT` when building locally to point at a custom installation.
-- The Dockerfile contains the high-level steps required for compiling IfcOpenShell from source; additional dependencies may be necessary.
+- The Dockerfile demonstrates a complete toolchain build suitable for production containers.
+When iterating locally, ensure the same dependencies are available on the host before running `cmake`.

 ## Testing